linux-integrity/ima-doc/ima-utilities.rst

 * Ubuntu - /usr/src/linux-kernel-headers-\`uname -r\`/scripts/sign-file

 Use ``sign-file`` to add an appended signature to a kernel module, a kernel image, or an initramfs.
-These items support the :ref:`ima-modsig` template.
+These files support the :ref:`ima-modsig` template.
 See :ref:`sign-file-appended-signature` for an example.

 .. _sign-file-appended-signature: